fhitchen/clj-cb/README.md

         => {:id "Aaron1", :cas 1569768233881239552, :expiry 0, :mutation-token nil, :content {:name "Aaron1", :hitpoints 23832, :experience 248, :level 141, :loggedIn true, :tues [{:symptom {:asthma "Ventolin Inhler"}} {:symptom {:pain "Asprin"}}], :sponsors ["Nike" "Reebok" "Freddies"], :uuid "78edf902-7dd2-49a4-99b4-1c94ee286a33", :jsonType "player"}}

        ;; To lookup particular objects / values in a document, pass a list of paths.
 Vectors in the response are converted from [n] to <n> as brackets are not valid in keywords.
 	  The DocumentFragment used to execute the request also has an .exists method that returns true or false for a given path.
 This has not been implemented.
-Instead you will get a :keyword nil response for a noneixstent path.
+Instead you will get a {:keyword nil} response for a noneixstent path.

        (b/lookup-in (fx/bucket) "Aaron1" "name" "sponsors" "tues[1]" "injuries")

        => {:name "Aaron1", :sponsors ["Nike" "Reebok" "Freddies"], :tues<1> {:symptom {:pain "Asprin"}}, :injuries nil}